GuanhuaWang/SystemPaper/OSDI2016/FaultTolerance Consensus/Janus.md

 When contention of same transaction happens, Janus ensure no abortion of the commits while may need 2 RTT for replication transactions.

+## Key takeaway
+We need to consider separation of one unique move.
+Like TCP using SlowStart and AMID for both congestion control and fairness.
+So dina katabi seperate congestion control and fairness control to ensure better system performance.